play-with-docker/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 ## Clone the voting-app

-Let's retreive the voting app code from Github and go into the application folder.
+Let's retrieve the voting app code from Github and go into the application folder.

+Ensure you are in the first terminal and do the below:

 ```.term1
 git clone https://github.com/docker/example-voting-app